kauri-io/Content/java/installing-and-setting-up-Pantheon.md

   $ wget https://bintray.com/consensys/pegasys-repo/download_file\?file_path\=pantheon-1.1.4.tar.gz -O pantheon-1.1.4.tar.gz
   ```

-> `/home/bin/` is the best possible install folder for local user binaries that will be used by a single user.
+> `$HOME/bin/` and `$HOME/.local/{bin,opt,usr}` are the best possible install folders for local user binaries that will be used by a single user.
 Other options are available such as `/opt/local/` or `/usr/local/bin/` depending on your local setup and preference.
 [See here for more details](https://unix.stackexchange.com/questions/36871/where-should-a-local-executable-be-placed).

 2. Unpack the compressed file:
 ```